Fettmilch uprising: The end of Fettmilch

-Fettmilch's house on the Töngesgasse was torn down and a pillar of shame was erected on the spot which listed his crimes in German and Latin.
+Fettmilch's house on the Töngesgasse was torn down and a pillar of shame was erected on the spot on which inscribed his crimes in Latin and a rhyming poem about the rebellion in German.

 After the executions, which included an extensive reading of verdicts and lasted several hours, an imperial mandate was proclaimed, which ordered the restoration of the Jews expelled in August 1614, with their old rights and privileges.
 Later the same day, the Jews who had been in Höchst and Hanau since the expulsion, returned to the Judengasse in a festive procession.
 An Imperial eagle was placed on the gate to the Judengasse with the inscription "Roman Imperial Majesty and the Holy Empire's Protection."